microsoft/azure-shortcuts-for-java/README.md

 ### Creating new entities

 There are **no constructors anywhere**.
-The only class exposed to the user is `Subscription`, but only so that the user can use the static `authenticate()` method on it as th eentry point to evarything else.
+The only class exposed to the user is `Subscription`, but only so that the user can use the static `authenticate()` method on it as the entry point to everything else.
 Everything else that is intended for the user's use is an interface.

 To create a new instance of any type of a top level cloud entity (e.g. `Network`), you use the top level "collection" of those objects hanging off of the `Subscription` client object as the factory.
 And yes, there is only one single client object to instantiate and deal with.